t-chris/CCC/README.md

 CCC2011S1: Easy string question, and I suck at strings.

 CCC2010S1: I hate this damn question.
 I tried solving it with arrays, but then I get WAs for some middle cases but get a couple right (including the last one).
 I tried to match every index with a name, score, etc., but for some reason my logic checked out for only a couple cases.
 Frustrated, I just removed arrays, used one Arraylist to keep track of the names, and just stored variables given sets of conditions.
 This was not the hardest; it was simple the most frustrating.

+CCC2016S1: The infamous Ragaman.
+This solution is much easier if you know how ASCII tables work.
+Felix has a much better response since he's a genius (https://github.com/FelixHe4/Competitive-Programming/blob/master/CCC/ccc16s1.java).